BuhleDamane/buhle-web-dev-portfolio/README.md

 ---

-*This README is part of my portfolio.
-The data analytics version is over there 👉, and the legal writing one is in progress.
-Each project here is live and the code is open source — feel free to look around, borrow ideas, or reach out if something interests you.
-Most of them started with a question or a frustration, and I'd love to hear what questions you're asking.*
+*This is an umbrella repository.
+Click any project link above to view its source code, setup instructions, and detailed documentation.
+Each project is live and open source — feel free to explore, borrow ideas, or reach out if something interests you.*